tyVespA/portfolio/README.md

 - adding nav (maybe)
 - mobile "fade-in-from-side" nav (if adding nav)
+-
 - add english text with toggle (?)
+- add all projects page with filter for technology (?)

 ## DONE